About MIT Center for Transportation & Logistics

 Director, MIT Humanitarian Response Lab, Lecturer and Research Associate

-Executive Director, Supply Chain Management Program, Lecturer, and Senior Research Director
+Former Executive Director, Supply Chain Management Program, Retired Lecturer, and Senior Research Director

-Dr. Arntzen is the Executive Director, MIT Supply Chain Management Program where he oversees the SCM curriculum, student admissions, faculty selection, and student job placement.
-He serves as the faculty advisor, oversees Master’s theses, and teaches the course “Global Supply Chain Management.”
-As a Research Director, he leads the MIT Hi-Viz Supply Chain project which is developing automated board-ready visualizations of the supply chain and its critical risk pathways.
-Dr. Arntzen founded two supply chain consulting firms, lead industrial engineering and operations planning groups at Digital Equipment Corp., performed operations management consulting at Arthur D. Little, Inc., and served as an economic analyst at The World Bank in Washington, DC.
-An expert on Supply Chain Risk Management and International Supply Chain Operations, he is a frequent speaker at industry conferences including CSCMP, WERC, APICS, OIA, and INFORMS.
+Dr. Arntzen is the former Executive Director of, MIT Supply Chain Management Program where he oversaw the SCM curriculum, student admissions, faculty selection, and student job placement.
+He served as the faculty advisor, oversaw hundreds of Master’s theses, and taught the course “Global Supply Chain Management.”
+As a Research Director, he led the MIT Hi-Viz Supply Chain project which developed automated board-ready visualizations of the supply chain and its critical risk pathways.
+Dr. Arntzen founded two supply chain consulting firms, led industrial engineering and operations planning groups at Digital Equipment Corp., performed operations management consulting at Arthur D. Little, Inc., and served as an economic analyst at The World Bank in Washington, DC.
+An expert on Supply Chain Risk Management and International Supply Chain Operations, he remains a frequent speaker at industry conferences including CSCMP, WERC, APICS, OIA, and INFORMS.
 He has thrice served as the President of the New England Chapter of CSCMP.
 Dr. Arntzen holds a BA and BS from Bucknell University, an MSE from Johns Hopkins, and a Ph.D. from MIT.

 Lecturer, MIT Supply Chain Management Program, Assistant Professor, Harvard Medical School